 8. No one ever changed a marriage by themselves.
 You can keep working till the cows come home but you won’t have any positive or lasting results if the other person doesn’t engage or do their part.

 9. Sometimes marriage issues (the regular kind, not the harmful) are just a reminder we are humans.

 10. While there is sanctity within the bonds of matrimony, the sacredness doesn’t extend to hiding sin and wrong in the name of “personal concerns” or “protecting our Christian image.”

 14. It is okay to grieve the loss of the marriage you thought you had and the spouse you thought you married.
-Grief can lead to acceptance, and acceptance is an essential step to healing.

 18. A happy marriage is a personal choice.
 The same way you decide to get married?
 It is the same way you choose to stay happily married.
+Intentional mutual commitment.

 19. Our need to be valued does not decrease the longer we are married.
 Couples who have great marriages have learned to prioritize one another no matter what is going on with the rest of their lives.

 20. Generally, boundaries start with a curious, empathetic exploration of YOUR needs, values, and limits.
 Boundaries are established on a firm (or increasing) sense of worth as a human being – that you are worthy of being seen, heard, and valued.

 21. The point of boundaries isn’t to prop them on others.
 It’s to figure out your margins, what you need to stay grounded, safe, thriving..

 22. Your husband is not above God’s will or God’s Word.
 Marriage is not permission to sin or dishonor another human being.